Safe Return to In-Person Instruction & Continuity of Services Plan

 Contact tracing in combination with isolation and quarantine

-In the 2021-2022 school year, Spartanburg School District Seven will continue to follow DHEC and CDC guidance in regard to contact tracing, the reporting of COVID-19 cases, isolation and quarantine procedures for students and staff members.
+Spartanburg School District Seven will continue to follow DHEC and CDC guidance in regard to contact tracing, the reporting of COVID-19 cases, isolation, quarantine, and exclusion procedures for students and staff members.
 In addition, the district will closely monitor infection rates and any trends in respect to specific schools or buildings.

 Diagnostic and screening testing